lita-xyz/benchmarks/keccak/valida-chip/README.md

 # Keccak in Valida

 This is a simple program that calls keccak on an input file in Valida.
+This version calls Valida's custom keccak chip directly for the permutation.

 ## System requirements